aligz/docker-for-development/README.md

 For file permission, I recommend for non root user, and this compose is designed for non root user.
 ## Custom Command
-There some aliases command :
+There some aliases command in `.docker-alias` file :

  1. Docker exec command to run bash inside docker service `dec {project_folder} {service}`